banzhou59/GenomeSyn2/README.md

 The VCF file can be generated from either resequencing data or whole-genome assemblies.
 For detailed instructions on how to identify SNPs and produce the required VCF file, please refer to the [VCF_Preparation_Guide.md](docs/VCF_Preparation_Guide.md) document.

-## b) Based on SNP density and SNP identity statistics, plot the multi-parental origins contribution:
+## b) Based on SNP density and SNP identity statistics, plot the Ancestry Deconvolution view:

 ```
 GenomeSyn2 --type identity --identity ./SNP_identity.50Kb.bed --density ./SNP_density.50Kb.bed > GS2.vcf.log